Hive-Systems/pyfair/README.rst

     pip install pyfair

-pyfair is also availble as a Docker-based Jupyter notebook on `Docker Hub <https://hub.docker.com/r/theonaunheim/pyfair-notebook>`_.
-To use pyfair as a docker image, you can run:
+pyfair's dev branch is also availble as a Docker-based Jupyter notebook on `Docker Hub <https://hub.docker.com/r/theonaunheim/pyfair-notebook>`_.
+To use pyfair as a docker image, you can run the following commands.

 For Powershell: